perdian/devlauncher/README.md

 ### Properties initialization

 Additional properties will be read from the system properties - if they are set.
-Additionally, you can define an external properties file.
-All the properties in this file are added to the system properties before any configuration is done.
+Additionally, you can define an external properties file that is loaded through the helper class `DevLauncherHelper`.
+All the properties in this file are added to the system properties.
 This allows you to externalize your properties in one location.

 If there is a system property already existing when the external configuration is loaded, then the existing value will remain unchanged, the new value from the